tolga9009/sidewinderd/README.md

 Current status
 ==============

+Update (12.
+Nov 2014): I've setup CMake for better supporting all the different Linux distros.
+I have reached a point, where I think, that the software is ready for beta testing.
+Note: this software has only been tested with Arch Linux.
+If there are bugs with different distros, please report the issue via GitHub.
+I will now create an AUR package for sidewinderd.
+I need your help for other distros.

 Update (1.
 Nov 2014): What I currently need is some type of IPC mechanism, so the system can talk with sidewinderd.
 With kdbus just around the corner, I don't want to start with dbus.
 For now, I've implemented a simple PID file mechanism,